-Using the international indicators the BBS (2009) found that unemployment rate of Bangladesh is very low level (5.0%), but the same institution mentioned that the real unemployment rate (28.7%) is higher than the calculated rate.
+?
+Teaching at primary and secondary school levels?
+As a computer teacher in schools where computer course has been in operation. that the real unemployment rate (28.7%) is higher than the calculated rate.
 In Bangladesh there are some poverty prone pockets such as monga and sidr/aila affected areas where permanent unemployment and seasonal unemployment rate are comparatively higher than any other region of Bangladesh.
 Economic recession and price hike of oil and essential commodities bring new miseries in their lives.
 For ensuring minimum standard of the poor people, Government has taken many initiatives but educated young people who have lot of potentiality to contribute in nation building are out of social safety net coverage.
 In this connection, Government has taken NSP for the educated people for maximizing the use of potentiality of youth to contribute in nation building.
 Government have started to piloting the NSP in monga affected and sidr affected area both are known as poverty affected area in Bangladesh.

-Bangladesh has achieved significant success in poverty reduction and national headcount rates of poverty5 declined from 49% to 40% between 2000 and 2005, those in the southwest changed very little.
-According to HIES study, 52 percent of people in Barisal division were poor estimated on the basis of Head Count Rate using the upper poverty line (HIES, 2005).
-The situation of poverty in Khulna and Dhaka divisions is comparatively better off except, Gopalgani, Madaripur and Shariatpur.
+Bangladesh has achieved significant success in poverty reduction and national headcount rates of poverty 5 declined from 49% to 40% between 2000 and 2005, those in the southwest changed very little.
+According to HIES study, 52 percent of people in Barisal division were poor estimated on the basis of Head Count Rate using the upper poverty line ??
+HIES, 2005).
+The situation of poverty in Khulna and Dhaka divisions is comparatively better off except, Gopalganj, Madaripur and Shariatpur.
 The estimates of head count rates (CBN) by divisions using upper poverty line found that higher portion of poverty affected people live in Barisal division with 39.4 percent than among all other divisions followed by Rajshahi including Rangpur (35.7 percent), Khulna (32.1 percent), Dhaka (30.5 percent) and Sylhet (28.1 percent).
-(Cited in, Titumir and Rahman, 2011:10).
+(Cited in, ??itumir and Rahman, 2011: 10).